Technical Support for Antennas & Related Gear

 VSWR varies from a ratio of 1, indicating a system with no impedance between components, to an absolute mismatch where VSWR is anything up to ∞.
 A VSWR value of 2 or under is typically acceptable for antennae in communications systems.

-The lower the VSWR is, the better the antenna is impedance-matched to the transmission line and the higher the power delivered to the antenna.
+The lower the VSWR, the better the antenna impedance matched to the transmission line and the higher the power delivered.
 Furthermore, a small VSWR reduces reflections from the antenna.
-1.0 is the minimum VSWR where there is no power reflected, and it’s the ideal condition for an antenna.
+1.0 is the minimum VSWR where no power is reflected, and it’s the ideal condition for an antenna.

-Return loss, measured in dBi, which is an indicator of how much incident power is reflected to the source of the signal, works in the opposite of VSWR.
-The higher the return loss, the more power to an antenna meaning you are losing less power and signal strength.
-Low return loss affects the antenna’s capability to radiate which in turn affects transmission efficiency.
-Overall, for an antenna to have good signal strength and efficient performance, VSWR should be low while dBi should be high.
+Return loss, measured in dB, which indicates how much incident power is reflected in the source of the signal, works in the opposite way from VSWR.
+The higher the return loss, the more power to an antenna, meaning you are losing less power and signal strength.
+Low return loss affects the antenna’s capability to radiate, affecting transmission efficiency.
+For an antenna to have good signal strength and efficient performance, VSWR should be low while dBi should be high.

-VSWR related to Antenna Gain (dBi): The dBi value is a measure of an antenna's gain: Antenna gain is a performance metric that stands for the combined performance of an antenna's electrical efficiency and directivity.
-Depending on the type of antenna (transmitting vs. receiving), gain describes the conversion capability of an antenna, i.e. to convert electrical power into radio waves or radio waves into electrical power.
+VSWR related to Antenna Gain (dBi): The dBi value measures an antenna's gain.
+Antenna gain is a performance metric for the combined performance of an antenna's electrical efficiency and directivity.
+Depending on the type of antenna (transmitting vs. receiving), gain describes the conversion capability of an antenna, i.e., to convert electrical power into radio waves or radio waves into electrical energy.

-For there to be a maximum power transfer (between the transmitter/receiver, the cable, and antenna), the load impedance of the transmitter/receiver must match the cable impedance.
-The cable load impedance also has to match the antenna impedance.
+For there to be a maximum power transfer (between the transmitter/receiver, the cable, and the antenna), the transmitter/receiver's load impedance must match the cable's impedance.
+The cable load impedance also has to match the antenna's impedance.
 If there is a perfect load match, this will result in antenna gain (perfect signal strength and antenna efficiency).
 Any load mismatches cause a power transfer loss.

-Gain is measured in decibels (dBi).
-The dBi value reflects the antenna's directivity, as well as electrical efficiency, differentiating between transmitting and receiving antennae for enhanced characterization of antenna performance.
+Gain is measured in decibels (dB).
+The dBi value reflects the antenna's directivity and electrical efficiency, differentiating between transmitting and receiving antennae for enhanced characterization of antenna performance.

 Impedance-Matching to 50 Ohms